What Revelation 3:20 Means (behold I stand at the door and knock)

 This image is actually a really interesting picture.
 It would have been familiar to anyone in the culture.
 It’s an image of someone wanting to come in for dinner.
 It would have been considered rude and inhospitable to not let them in.
 In other words, this image is kinda a punch in the gut to the Laodicean church.
 The church, God’s people, have left Jesus standing outside.

-Now that we’ve seen the context, let’s look at real Revelation 3:20 meaning.
+Now that we’ve seen the context, let’s look at the meaning of Revelation 3:20.

 Revelation 3:20 is not a picture of Jesus asking to come into the life of an unbeliever.
 Rather it’s about how believers can become lukewarm.
 In doing so we push Jesus out and leave Him standing on the outside of the door.
 That’s the picture this verse is painting, Jesus standing outside a Christian’s heart asking to come in.